What Are Sod Prices?

 Factors in Calculating Sod Prices

-Determining the cost of sod for sale in your area should be a fairly easy process.
-Geographic location and its climate is the first factor in prices to ensure the purchase of the right kind of grass for your region.
+Determining the cost of sod for sale in a particular area is typically an easy process.
+Geographic location and climate are the first factors to ensure the purchase of the right kind of grass for a region, which will in turn determine the cost.
 Some varieties of grass are priced differently due to their hardiness to survive well in cool temperatures and others in warm temperatures.

 Most lawn sod is sold by the pallet or square foot.
 Homeowners can expect to pay around $150 to $450 per pallet.
-Some grass varieties may not be available in your area, but local distributors will have several varieties to choose from that work best for your climate.
+Some grass varieties may not be available in certain areas, but local distributors will have several varieties to choose from that work best for the climate.

 Warm-Season vs. Cool-Season Grasses

-Laying sod is best done during spring or fall in most regions when the temperatures are less extreme.
-Some sod varieties have a high tolerance for longer periods of cooler weather, such as Kentucky bluegrass, Ryegrass, and Fescue.
-Others do well in warmer climates with long periods of hot weather, such as St. Augustine, Bermuda, and Zoysia.
+In most regions, laying sod is best done during spring or fall, when the temperatures are less extreme.
+Some sod varieties have a high tolerance for longer periods of cooler weather.
+These are called cool-season grasses.
+Others called warm-season grasses do well in warmer climates with long periods of hot weather.
+Transition-zone grasses grow in all regions and thrive in moderate climates.

 Additional Costs and Considerations

-Sod prices can vary within the three growing regions across the country.
-Delivery costs are another factor for sod prices if you don’t own a truck or trailer to pick it up yourself.
+Delivery costs are another factor for sod prices for those who don’t own a truck or trailer to pick it up.
 Other considerations may include installing a sprinkler system, physically laying the sod, or removing old sod.

 Ordering sod from a local wholesaler can be more cost-effective for large purchases.
 In general, the cost to have sod delivered ranges between $90 and $350.
-For homeowners who have their own trucks or trailers, picking up your own order is usually free.
-Be sure to have sod delivered or picked up when it’s ready to be installed to avoid stressing the grass.
+For homeowners who have their own trucks or trailers, picking up the order is usually free.
+It may be most cost-effective to rent a truck for the day as this typically costs around $129 in total.
+Homeowners will want to have sod delivered or picked up when it’s ready to be installed, and not earlier, to avoid stressing the grass.

 The labor costs to install sod with a professional landscaping company include all equipment and tools needed to prepare, install, and fertilize the new sod.
-On average, it costs $250 to $1,250 to install new sod, and that range can depend on how much work the installers do compared to any DIY prep completed by the homeowner.
+On average, the labor cost to install sod is $0.15 to $0.60 per square foot.
+Prices will be on the higher end if the lawn is sloped, is difficult to access, or has an irregular shape.
+Costs can also depend on how much work the installers do compared to any DIY prep completed by the homeowner.
+For most projects, it takes contractors between 1 and 2 hours to install 500 square feet of sod.

 Old Sod Removal and Ground Preparation